Generalized Optimal AMG Convergence Theory for Nonsymmetric and Indefinite Problems: Introduction

+Nonetheless, many important problems are nonsymmetric, motivating us to study this general setting.
+Consider the interpolation matrix in the following classical AMG form

-Different AMG approaches offer different guidelines to construct appropriate interpolation operator $P$.
+where $W$ must be sparse (for efficiency) and represents interpolation from $C$-points to $F$-points.
+In this setup, the identity matrix below $W$ maintains the values at the coarse points by injecting $C$-points from coarse level to fine level.
+Different AMG approaches offer different guidelines to construct appropriate interpolation operators of the form \eqref{eq:classP}.
 Among the most notable and widely accepted guidelines are the so-called \textit{ideal}~\cite{brannick2010compatible,xu2018ideal} and \textit{optimal}~\cite{xu2017algebraic,brannick2018optimal} forms of interpolation.
 In this paper, we focus on the idea of optimal interpolation primarily motivated from \cite{brannick2018optimal}.
-The aim of \textit{optimal} interpolation is to capture the modes that relaxation leaves behind (i.e., the algebraically smoothest modes) in $\operatorname{span}(P)$.
-The derivation of optimal interpolation matrix $P_{\sharp}$ and it's corresponding classical AMG form allows us to gain a deeper understanding of AMG convergence from a theoretical perspective.
-In this work, we discuss a generalization of the optimal interpolation based AMG framework by taking a nonsymmetric discretization matrix and the constructing a $2\times 2$ block symmetric indefinite system.
-The goal is to demonstrate that, as in the SPD setting, the identity for determining the convergence rate of the resulting two-grid approach is the same for the block $2\times 2$ case.
+The aim of \textit{optimal} interpolation is to exactly capture the modes that relaxation leaves behind (i.e., the algebraically smooth modes) in $\operatorname{span}(P)$.
+The derivation of the optimal interpolation matrix $P_{\sharp}$ and its corresponding classical AMG form allows us to gain a deeper understanding of AMG convergence from a theoretical perspective.
+In this work, we consider a generalization of the optimal interpolation based AMG framework from \cite{brannick2018optimal} to the nonsymmetric and indefinite setting.

-The arrangement of this paper is as follows.
-First we present a derivation of Kaczmarz relaxation \cite{popa2008algebraic,brandt1986algebraic} in order to define the corresponding form of the symmetrized smoother of $A$.
-After that, we review the two-level AMG theory based on optimal interpolation and the convergence identity for optimal interpolation in the SPD case.
-The important contributions of our work then follow and are the construction of the $2\times 2$ block symmetric indefinite system and the generalization of the optimal interpolation AMG theory to this case, which are addressed in the main contribution section.
-Finally, we present the supporting numerical outcomes by examining a nonsymmetric advection-diffusion operator, along with concluding remarks and recommendations for further research.